Semantic Region Aware Autonomous Exploration for Multi-Type Map Construction in Unknown Indoor Environments: Experiment

 \subsubsection{Metrics}

-The performance of an autonomous exploration model is evaluated by three metrics, including exploration time (i.e., the time consumption for exploring the whole environment), exploration trajectory length (i.e., the length of exploration trajectory for exploring the whole environment), and exploration rate (the ratio of the explored region to the whole environment).
+The performance of autonomous exploration is evaluated by three metrics, including exploration time (i.e., the time consumption for exploring the whole environment), exploration trajectory length (i.e., the length of exploration trajectory for exploring the whole environment), and exploration rate (i.e., the ratio of the explored region to the whole environment).